YiwenLiebesleid/Big-Data-Analytics/1-Online-Sampling/README.md

-# Online Sampling and Estimation
+# Online Sampling and Estimation via YouTube API
----
+### Proposal
+YouTube is the most popular video website in the world, and we have the estimation that there're approximately 500 million videos on YouTube.
+Then what about the total number of YouTube channels?
+I this experiment I sampled and estimated the number of YouTube channels using YouTube API.

 ### File description:
 Here are some codes I wrote during the project, some of them are not useful though.
 I use a star(*) to distinguish the most important files.